ZachParent/mai-intro-to-human-language-technologies/IHLT exam techniques.md

 ### 2. **Part-of-Speech (PoS) Tagging**
    - **Hidden Markov Models (HMMs)**:
      - Viterbi Algorithm: Finds the best sequence of PoS tags.
 	     - Dynamic table: Represents states and probabilities.
    - **Conditional Random Fields (CRFs)**:
      - Feature templates include word position, neighboring tags, and specific word patterns.
+	     - parameters like state has to be A and prev state has to be B
+     - Feature functions
+	     - when you assign specific values to A and B
+	 - BIO

 ### 3. **Parsing**
    - **Context-Free Grammar (CFG) and Probabilistic CFG (PCFG):**